FastGEUS/IRON-NEST_Unload-Mod/README.md

 - ✅ ~~Reloading a second time after an unload was broken~~
 - ✅ ~~Unloading desynced the powder charge calculation, breaking shell range~~
-- ⬜ Left gun can't be unloaded while the right gun is ready to fire or mid-unload
+- ✅ ~~Left gun can't be unloaded while the right gun is ready to fire or mid-unload~~

 ---